 A separate collection is performed once a week for certain large items of waste defined as Bulky Wastes or White Goods.
 These items for separate collection include, but are not limited to, items such as stoves or refrigerators with doors removed, hot-water tanks, furniture and other large household items which cannot be broken down, but does not include construction refuse, demolition refuse or hazardous wastes.

 How Do I Safely Dispose of Hazardous Household Waste?

-The Brevard County solid waste management department accepts houshold hazardous waste at no cost with proof of residency.
+The Brevard County solid waste management department accepts household hazardous waste at no cost with proof of residency.
 For more information go to the County web page at the link below.

 I Do Not Have Room to Store My Carts.
 Can I Place My Trash in Bags Curbside for Collection?